 Things to Do in Manali on Honeymoon

-Perched amidst the in the mighty Himalayan ranges, Manali is a perfect destination for adventure activities.
-Experience the thrill of gliding in the Himalayan skies as you oversee the mesmerising birdseye view of Manali.
-Gliding in the midst of snow-capped peaks with the open blue sky above you - encircling the Kullu and Solan valley and get to see the whole fairytale-like town of Manali - is a feeling which you wouldn’t want to miss.
+Experience the thrill of paragliding in the Himalayan skies as you oversee the mesmerizing birdseye view of Manali.
+Gliding in the midst of snow-capped peaks with the open blue sky above you and the mystical views of the valleys around is an experience that will be one of its own kind.

 While here, you can also go for treks, Burma bridge, zip line, etc.